davidsulc/dev_zone_articles/dev_zone.markdown

 Finders
 -------

 We've briefly seen how to use the default behavior of the `first` and `last` finders.
-As their name suggests, these finders will return, respectively, the first or last record matching the criteria (if no criteria is given, the dafult is to sort by date entered).
+As their name suggests, these finders will return, respectively, the first or last record matching the criteria (if no criteria is given, the default is to sort by date entered).
 But we can also give conditions to the query: let's search for the first account in Los Angeles.

   SugarCRM::Account.first(:conditions => {:billing_address_city => "Los Angeles"})

 Notice that conditions are specified within a `:conditions` array.
 By default, the query will search for records where the attribute is equal to the specified value ("Los Angeles" in this case).
-But there are other ways to use conditons, as you will below.
+But there are other ways to use conditons, as you will see below.

 Let's find the first account with a zip code between 50000 and 800000.
 Notice how, instead of a single value, we've used an array to specify several conditions (including operators).
 These conditions will be joined with an SQL `AND` (if you want to use a query with complex boolean algebra, at the time of this writing you'll need to use the direct API method the gem provides, as explained in the "advanced" article).